RyannosaurusRex/ryanhayes.net/src/content/2018-07-27-how-to-run-docker-windows-containers-with-mcafee-endpoint-security.md

 ### Virtual Machines

 First, you can use the docker tools inside a separate "real" virtual machine (using VMWare, VirtualBox, etc) and actually perform the work there.
 This gets you around McAfee being on the VM directly, but also has a few drawbacks.
 It will slow your workflow down as you'll have the VM to jump through from your local machine to the docker tools and images you may be running.
-This is not ideal, but might give you some runway until McAfee can add support.
+This is not ideal, but might give you some runway until McAfee can add support for Docker on Windows in the future.

 ### .NET Core!